-Back in October, Google announced it was rolling out a helpful SMS marketing tool for the AdWords platform that had previously been in beta testing—the click-to-message extension, available to anyone marketing on AdWords.
+Back in October of 2016, Google announced it was rolling out a helpful SMS marketing tool for the AdWords platform that had previously been in beta testing—the click-to-message extension, available to anyone marketing on AdWords.

-Click-to-message is pretty much exactly what it sounds like.
+Click-to-message (often referred to as click-to-text) is pretty much exactly what it sounds like.
 As with its older sibling, the call extension, it allows any user viewing your mobile ad to simply tap the screen to initiate a conversation.
 The user’s mobile device automatically launches the default SMS app, with your number pre-filled.

 When you set up click-to-message, you’ll also have the option to include a pre-written message that pops up in the texting app—users can either send the text message as you’ve prepared it, or they can edit as they see fit.